10 Ways to Use Your Reusable Produce Bags Outside the Supermarket

 So, let’s take a look at how you can use your reusable produce bags outside the supermarket:

 Ever find yourself with torn underwear from the harsh washing machine’s spinning cycle?
 You can actually use reusable produce bag to wash your underwear or lingerie; especially the ones that are made from mesh.
-These mesh bags, not only are more durable than most reusable produce bags, but because of its material, it lets your undergarment be thoroughly washed while protecting it at the same time.
+These cotton mesh produce bags, not only are more durable than most reusable produce bags, but because of its material, it lets your undergarment be thoroughly washed while protecting it at the same time.

 If you have problems with leaving your produce out in the open (as it rots faster), reusable produce bag can be used to keep your produce fresh.
 Its breathable materials basically let your fruits and vegetables to “breathe” prolonging its shelf life while preserving it at the same time.
 There is no need to unpack these produces anymore after every time you shop for groceries.
 You can store them away just like the way they are packed in.

 Bought a mango that is not ripe yet?
 Worry not.
 Keep your unripe fruit in the reusable produce bag and let it sit in room temperature space for a few days.
 Unripe fruits often need storage that can regulate temperature without spoiling it prematurely.
 Reusable produce bags just provide that as it regulates the temperature and also, preserve the condition of the fruit.